 What topics are available?

 Students aiming for doing a thesis/project in the MLHPC group can choose among the topics presented as one-page write-ups at the bottom of this page.
-Only the now posted topics are available for choice.
-In the first two weeks of the semester, there will be presentations of all topics at the following locations, days and times:
+In addition to the 8 described projects, another four thesis co-supervisions with the company Acronis are planned.
+Only the now posted topics (plus these 4 so far unpublished Acronis topics) are available for choice.

 How are topics assigned to students?

 Students can submit three favorite topics (ordered as first, second and third choice) together with their recent transcript / a screenshot of their Campusnet results and, if of interest for the student, a short motivation.

 Submission is done via this form.
 (Only available to people with a valid JU account.)

 The deadline for this submission is the until Friday, January 14, 2022.